piotrpatrzylas/PassGen/README.md

 ## Usage

-Open the file
+Open the program

 <img src="pg01.jpg" width="500">
-Choose how many passwords to generate and what will be master password (to encrypt/decrypt a file)
+Choose how many passwords to generate and what will be a master password (to encrypt/decrypt a file)

 <img src="pg02.jpg" width="500">
-Click encrypt to preview the passwords
+Click "Encrypt" to preview the passwords

 <img src="pg03.jpg" width="500">
-Click on File->Save to save encrypted file with the passwords (in *.pgen format)
+Click on the "File->Save" to save encrypted file with the passwords (in *.pgen format)

 <img src="pg04.jpg" width="500">
-Above file can be opened with this program by clicking on File->Open
+Above file can be opened with this program by clicking on the "File->Open"

 <img src="pg05.jpg" width="500">
-Encrypted file will be displayed (same text is stored in the file)
+Encrypted file will be displayed

 <img src="pg06.jpg" width="500">
-To decrypt input the file password and click Decrypt
+To decrypt provide the file master password and click "Decrypt"

 <img src="pg07.jpg" width="500">